jashanpratapsingh/Term-Project-C/README.md

 11. **Generate GNUPlot Graph for Land and Ocean Temperatures (1850-2015):**
    - Generate a GNUPlot data file and plot a graph similar to question 6 but for the years 1850 to 2015, including data for LandAndOceanAverageTemperatures column.
 Plot both lines on the same figure, with clear labels, a title, and a legend.

-## Work Distribution
+### Work Distribution
 This is the work distribution decided on the consensus of the entire team and it is advised that the team members follow this strictly

 **Report**
-For report everyone will do the questions that are given to them.
+For report everyone will do the questions that are given to them for the report as well.

 ### Jashan Pratap Singh
 **Questions 1 to 3**
-Jashan is the team lead and will complete questions from 1 to 3 that are listed above
+Jashan is the team lead and will complete questions from 1 to 3 that are listed above. it.m4.at.ig will do the conclusion as he only has 2 questions.

 ### Musa